StrawChannel95/apocalyptic-wonderland.github.io/README.md

 -   You then want to head over to [ModPub](https://mod.pub/) and download the [TTW 3.3.2 Installer](https://mod.pub/ttw/133-tale-of-two-wastelands).
 -   Extract the downloaded archive to a folder of your choosing.
 -   You then want to run the installer as Administrator and set the path to both Fallout 3 and New Vegas, you then want to set the installation folder as the empty mod called `[No Delete] Tale of Two Wastelands`.
 You can find it by heading to where you installed MO2, going to the `mods` file, and finally going to the file named `[No Delete] Tale of Two Wastelands`, you then want to double-click while hovering the file and you want to copy the file path at the top.
--   Then you wait for the installer (this will take some time); this time will take more time if you have other processes running in the background.
+-   Then you wait for the installer; this will take more time if you have other processes running in the background.
 It is also CPU-bound, so if you have a good CPU, it will be faster.
 (This will approximately take between 45 minutes and 3 hours).

 # Manually Installed Mods